Evan451/PySpark-SQL-queries-on-Recycled-and-Waste-Collection/README.md

 6. Which are the total quantities of recyclable materials per year?

-7. How much recycled ammount did each material have through these years of data?
+7. How much recycled ammount did each material have through these years?